Have you recently received a contract offer from a business that has asked you to incorporate yourself?

 PSB definition in subsection 125(7) is very expansive and difficult to circumvent.
 As mentioned above, Corporations with PSB income cannot deduct all the expenses as otherwise allowed for other CCPCs.
 Further, any reassessment can result in an exceptionally high tax liability.
 If you are dealing with this on your own, it is always better to seek an advance income tax ruling from CRA.

-Driver Inc. – A Common Example of Incorporated Employee
+Driver Inc. – A Common Example of an Incorporated Employee

 The transportation industry, long-haul trucking, in particular, seems to be full of Incorporated Employees.
 Instead of hiring truck drivers, transportation businesses often push the drivers to incorporate a business.
 There are many motivations behind this, for example, to avoid payroll contributions, overtime, meals or vacation pay payments.
 This industry is very much on the CRA’s radar.